masterwithhamza/MyArticles/clmmyfjjg000609jk7ludgmrw.md

 10\. tail -f file1

-This command is used to monitor the last few lines of a file in real-time as new content is appended to it.
+This command is used to monitor the last few lines of a file in real time as new content is appended to it.

 11\. sort